vectorgrp/xcp-lite/README.md

 The code should work on Linux, Windows and Mac, Intel and ARM.

 The project creates a library crate xcp and a main application to showcase usage.
 There are more basic examples in the examples folder.
 There is an integration test, where the crate a2lfile is used to verify the generated A2L file and a quick and dirty, tokio based XCP client with hardcoded DAQ decoding for blackbox testing.
-This includes performance testing which reaches up to 2GByte/s on Linux or MacOS.

 ## Examples

 ### hello_xcp
 A very basic example
 Measure local variables and calibrate parameters of basic types